 Any materials already available online may be used in digital projects, with proper attribution.
 Files may be downloaded from Digital Collections, and metadata may be reused.

-Materials held by ASC that are not available in Digital Collections may be digitized for the class project, subject to reproduction fees.
-Because this calls on us to digitize materials on spec, we must charge copying fees.
-These may be paid for by the department offering the course via University "ProCard" or by individual students.
+A limited number of materials held by ASC that are not available in Digital Collections may be digitized for the class project.
+Because this calls on us to digitize materials on spec, we must require a prior agreement with the course instructor.
+Typically, the class is limited to 30 items, which must be requested by the course instructor, aggregated as a single request.
+Class assignments requiring more than 30 items may incur reproduction fees, which may be paid for by the department offering the course via University "ProCard" or by individual students.
 In addition, the faculty member is advised to contact ASC well in advance (preferably as they begin to plan their syllabus and the project itself) to determine how far in advance digitization orders should be placed.
 Image orders may take 3 weeks to complete.
 Oral history digitization requests may take longer, depending on the number and length of recordings involved.

 Archives and Special Collections will consider collaborative projects that match ASC's priorities while advancing the goals of faculty members outside ASC.
 These might take the form of students creating metadata for existing or planned Digital Collections, or the creation of new Digital Collections.